Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 The Helix Midnight has six layers, including its soft top cover.

 Its first comfort layer is made of Memory Plus foam, a proprietary Helix material that cradles the body and eases the strain on pressure points.
-The next two layers are sheets of Helix Responsive foam, both of which also contour to the body but also provide a degree of supportive pushback.
+The next two layers are sheets of Helix Responsive Foam, both of which also contour to the body but also provide a degree of supportive pushback.

 Next is the Midnight’s spring unit.
 It contains up to 1,000 coils and has thicker springs on its longer sides to keep the edges from dipping too much.